-Summary - Direct marketing
+Summary - Direct Marketing

-(Q) Details of Controllers
+(Q) Details of data controllers

-Summary - Details of Controllers
+Summary - Details of data controllers

 Lars Bo Andersen, email@example.com

-- “Controller" means the entity that decides how and why Personal Data are Processed.
-In many jurisdictions, the Controller has primary responsibility for complying with applicable data protection laws.
+- "Data Controller" means the entity that decides how and why personal data is processed.
+In many jurisdictions, the data controller has primary responsibility for compliance with applicable data protection laws.